geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

         #...
     )

-When you add new apps to **INSTALLED_APPS**, be sure to run **manage.py migrate**, optionally making migrations for them first with **manage.py makemigrations**.
+.. warning:: When you add new apps to **INSTALLED_APPS**, be sure to run **manage.py migrate**, optionally making migrations for them first with **manage.py makemigrations**.

-.. note:: GeoNode has specific commands and shortcuts wich can be called through the **manage.py** class
+.. note:: GeoNode uses the specific command **manage.py syncdb** to perform the models update and migration.

 Fields
 ......

-The most important part of a model – and the only required part of a model – is the list of database fields it defines.
-Fields are specified by class attributes.
+The list of DB fields is reflected (and specified) by the model class attributes.

-Be careful not to choose field names that conflict with the models API like **clean**, **save**, or **delete**.
+.. warning:: Be careful not to choose field names that conflict with the models API like **clean**, **save**, or **delete**.

 Example:

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: